issvostok/seed_migrator/README.md

 ## License

-Copyright (c) 2012 TMX Credit.
+Copyright (c) 2013 TMX Credit.
-May not be used or distributed without the express written consent of TMX Credit.
+Released under the MIT License.
+See LICENSE file for details.